Origen-SDK/o2/python/web/source/guides/documenting/the_origen_sphinx_extension.rst

   or when :sphinx_event_builder_inited:`the builder is first initialized <>`
 * :sphinx_add_theme:`Setting up themes <>`

-All of the Origen specifics, or the 'behind the scenes work',is done by this extension - hooked into your *Sphinx app* in various phases.
+All of the Origen specifics, or the 'behind the scenes work,' is done by this extension - hooked into your *Sphinx app* in various phases.

-The ``origen_sphinx_ext`` is responsible for, but not limited to:
+The |inline_ose| is responsible for, but not limited to:

 * Listening for and enacting options from ``origen build``.
 * Setting up the |ose_theme|